Joensuu

 As is typical of cities in Eastern Finland, Joensuu is monolingually Finnish.
-Along with Kuopio, Joensuu is one of major urban, economic, and cultural hubs of Eastern Finland.
+Along with Kuopio, Joensuu is one of the major urban, economic, and cultural hubs of Eastern Finland.
 Joensuu is a student city with a subsidiary of the University of Eastern Finland, which has over 20,000 enrolled students, and a further 4,000 students at the Karelia University of Applied Sciences.

 Heraldry

-The explanation of the coat of arms of Joensuu reads: ”shield twice blocked with upper moat and lower corrugated; fields in red, silver and black.”
+The explanation of the coat of arms of Joensuu reads: "shield twice blocked with upper moat and lower corrugated; fields in red, silver and black."
 The wave bar of the subject refers to the location of the city along the Pielinen River and the position of the moat near the eastern border of Finland, while its colors black and red are considered typical colors of Karelia.
 The coat of arms was designed by Toivo Vuorela, and it was approved by the Joensuu City Council at its meeting on May 10, 1957.
 The Ministry of the Interior confirmed the use of the coat of arms on November 19 of the same year.
 In addition to the coat of arms, the city of Joensuu also uses a flag based on it, in which the silver of the coat of arms has been replaced by white.